 For the food, you will likely take your food to the same place where you stay as locals expect you to eat where you stay.
 Home-stay owners/ locals get some money on food rather than lodging.
 However, for the food, there are no different food options you can choose from the Menu as you choose to stay at a normal tea house.
 The common foods on this trek have eggs prepared in different ways, chapati- bread, potatoes prepared in different ways, packet noodles, Dal Bhat Tarkari, and local meals prepared in their own traditional way.
 Moreover, Dal Bhat is a typical /traditional meal of Nepal that can be found in this region very easily at the best price.
 Filling option, for drinks, you can have Nepali tea, black coffee, etc.

 The budget, $15-24 per day on average will cover three meals, with the lodge on this trek.
 However, if you like to take some alcohol you will find them easily either western brands or local for this you, you need to take some extra cash for the alcohol.
-But alcohol is not recommended at the high altitude area due to the less oxygen level.
+But alcohol is not recommended in the high-altitude area due to the less oxygen level.

 What is AMS?